 One of the best features of this product is the size.
-The racks are small enough to place anywhere and provide great organization.
+The racks are small enough to be placed anywhere and provide great organization.

 They’re also very convenient for quickly grabbing your equipment.
-This holder is also ideal for displaying a signed ball or piece of sports memorabilia that you want to preserve.
+This holder is also ideal for displaying a signed ball or sports memorabilia you want to preserve.

 FastTrack Vertical Ball Rack

 Since it’s a vertical storage system, it saves space by allowing you to stack balls on top of one another.
-Designed with metal rods on the outside, it is sturdy and can endure wear and tear.
+Designed with metal rods on the outside, it is sturdy and can a lot of endure wear and tear.

 The front-facing part of the rack made of bungee cords allows you to grab balls from wherever they are.

-It also comes with a locking gripper to squeeze the bungee cords together when you’re not using it.
+It also has a locking gripper to squeeze the bungee cords together when you’re not using it.
 You won’t have to worry about your balls falling through the gaps.

-This is a great way to store your equipment and will save space in your garage.
+This is a great way to store your equipment and save your garage space.